Benefits of our Magnetic DPCs

 Condensation is typically not a dampness problem but an insulation problem.
-Walls cool down and the warm humid air will condense on the cold surfaces, usually on the bottom of the walls or corners.
-The humidity provides the necessary water for mould to survive and as a result black mould often grows in these areas.
+Walls cool down and the warm humid air inside condenses on the cold surfaces - usually at the bottom of the walls or corners.
+Condensation surface moisture provides the necessary water for mould to survive, resulting in black mould growth in these areas.

-When the building is affected by rising damp, the constant evaporation at the base of the walls cools the walls down even further, resulting in condensation and the appearance of mould.
-By drying the wall fabric out often will help with the condensation problem as the walls get warmer and thus less subject to condensation.
+When the building is affected by rising damp, the ongoing evaporation cools the walls even more, resulting in condensation and the appearance of mould.
+Drying the wall fabric reduces the ongoing evaporation resulting in less internal humidity and warmer walls - leading to less condensation and mould in the building.

 6. Less Musty Smell

 By drying out the building fabric musty smell often reduces considerably or vanishes altogether.
-This often happens within a few months after the installation of the dehydration system.
+This often happens within weeks or a few months after the installation of the magnetic DPC system.